Volkswagen and unions: Transnational activity

 Trade union leaders from UAW, IndustriALL and Belgian unions CMB (ABVV-FGTB), Metea (ACV-CSC) hold a press conference against the proposed closure of Audi Brussels in September 2024.

 VW Group operates 120 plants in 29 countries as of November 2021.
 VW Group opened its first foreign plant in Brazil in 1953.
 Transnational labour organizing started in the 1970s with German workers and workers at its foreign locations which were Belgium, Brazil, Mexico and South Africa.
 The German Works Councils were particularly concerned with the political developments in Apartheid South Africa and the military dictatorship in Brazil.
 While most of the Volkswagen and unions operate on a respective national level, several transnational structures like the VW Global and European Works Councils and the InterSoli groups bridge these connections.

 A general tension exists between the interests of the workers in the headquarter state (Germany) and foreign states, but workers in foreign states also gain strategic benefits from having closer access to a well resourced union (IG Metall) and the German Works Councils with their direct access to central management.

-From a managerial point of view, countries with limited employee representation and therefore lower labour costs have a 'competitive advantage' over countries with strong representation (i.e Germany).
-For German VW workers, expanding German 'best practices' globally neutralizes that threat by leveling the playing field.
+From a managerial point of view, countries with limited employee representation and therefore lower labour costs have a 'competitive advantage over countries with strong representation (i.e. Germany).
+For German VW workers, expanding German "best practices" globally neutralizes that threat by leveling the playing field.

 International Solidarity working group

 The International Solidarity (InterSoli) working group of IG Metall Wolfsburg (Arbeitskreis Internationale Solidarität der IG Metall Wolfsburg) launched in 1982, with separate working groups focused on Brazil, Mexico and South Africa.
 In February 1999, InterSoli launched the China working group.
 Three years later the Central and Eastern Europe working group was established in February 2002.

-InterSoli, in addition to the VW World Group Committee established in 1979 by the International Metalworkers' Federation, (Note: International Metalworkers' Federation later merged into the IndustriALL Global Union.) facilitates global contact between German union members and workers in foreign operations.
+The VW World Group Committee was established in 1979 by the International Metalworkers' Federation.
+(Note: International Metalworkers' Federation later merged into the IndustriALL Global Union.)
+It met irregularly, with follow up meetings in 1986 and 1993 to exchange each other's experiences.

+InterSoli, in addition to the VW World Group Committee facilitates global contact between German union members and workers in foreign operations.

 European Works Council

 With the acquisition of SEAT in 1986, VW Group had operations in 3 European states: Germany, Belgium and Spain.
 The German Group Works Council and foreign members of VW Group initiated the formation of a European Works Council.
 The first meeting was in 1990, with a signed agreement in 1992; a full two years prior to the EU ratification of the European Works Council Directive (94/45/EC).

-As of 2017, the VW European Works Council has 70 employee representatives.
+As of 2017, the Volkswagen European Works Council has 70 employee representatives.